 She loves this part.
-The boy pushes her up against the wall, looks at her for permission before thrusting into her.
+The boy pushes her up against the wall and looks at her for permission before thrusting into her.

-Pleasure, Spock, something you know nothing about, she thinks, wishing she could pack all the venom she feels at this moment around the thought and send it to him.
-But she cannot.
-He can invade her thoughts, but she can't find her way into his unless he is touching her.
-And touching her is something that he tries not to do.
+Pleasure: something Spock knew nothing about.
+She wishes she could pack all the venom she feels at this moment and send it to him.
+But she can't.
+He can invade her thoughts, but she can't find her way into his unless he's touching her.
+And touching her is something he tries not to do.
 Except for every seven years.

 The first year with Spock, she tried to win him over.
-Thought that if she worked hard to be a good Vulcan wife, he would open up to her, would begin to love her.
+Thought that if she worked hard to be a good Vulcan wife, he'd open up to her, would begin to love her.
 She carried herself with reserved grace, learned her role, her duty as his wife.
-She even learned to speak Vulcan in a way that did not immediately mark her as a complete outsider.
+She even learned to speak Vulcan in a way that didn't immediately mark her as a complete outsider.
 And he was pleased.

 But pleased never translated into love.